 He is also the 2017 recipient of the Al-Moumin Environmental Peacebuilding Award, which recognizes thought leaders on the links between environmental change, conflict, and peace.

 He is a member of UN Environment’s Expert Advisory Group on Conflict and Peacebuilding, and served previously on the Scientific Steering Committee on Global Environmental Change and Human Security for the International Human Dimensions Program on Global Environmental Change.

-His most recent book is An Unfinished Foundation: The United Nations and Global Environmental Governance (Oxford University Press).
+His most recent books are An Unfinished Foundation: The United Nations and Global Environmental Governance (Oxford University Press) and The Oxford Handbook of Water Politics and Policy (editor, with Erika Weinthal).
 Dr. Conca earned his Ph.D. from the Energy and Resources Group at the University of California, Berkeley.